akash-network/node/_docs/design.md

 programmatically -- is to alleviate the pain points of cloud infrastructure by leveraging its strengths.

-The Photon Network was built from the ground up to provide DevOps engineers with a simple but powerful toolset for creating highly-automated deployments.
+The Akash Network was built from the ground up to provide DevOps engineers with a simple but powerful toolset for creating highly-automated deployments.
 The toolset is comprised of the primitives that enable non-management applications -- generic workloads and overlay networks -- and can be leveraged to create autonomous, self-managed systems.

-Self-managed deployments on Photon are a simple matter of creating workloads that manage their own deployment themselves.
+Self-managed deployments on Akash are a simple matter of creating workloads that manage their own deployment themselves.
 A DevOps engineer may employ a workload that updates DNS entries as providers join or leave the deployment; tests response times of web tier applications; and scales up and down infrastructure (in accordance with permissions and constraints defined by the client) as